CasimirKaPazi/balhukbar/Grammar.md

 ### Relative position

 According to the same rules one uses *pu* and *je-ke* the way one faces each other is important too.
 Both speakers facing each other or both looking away represents *pu*.
-While looking at looking at someone whil they look away would represent *je-ke* on their side.
+While looking at someone while they look away would represent *je-ke* on their side.

 ### Hand shapes

-There are only three hand shapes distinguished: Open hand, Fist, Eating hand (all finger tips meet in one spot).
+There three hand shapes are distinguished: Open hand, Fist, Eating hand (all finger tips meet in one spot).

 ### Signs

 * Be pleased, to get a compliment: Fists touching chest, inner sides facing each other; Open hand touching chest.
 * Happy: Fist or open hand, inner side touching cheeks.
-* Thanking for a gift or a favor: Open hand, inner side up, at the hight of the mouth, small movement towards giver.
+* Thanking for a gift or a favor: Open hand, inner side up, at the height of the mouth, small movement towards giver.